jordantrujillo/jordantrujillo.github.io/portfolio.markdown

 *Eugene, Oregon*

 - Provided technical support for staff, faculty and students.
-- Maintained all systems on campus.
-- Was self-managed for 2 years.
+- Maintained all systems on campus, and was self-managed for 2 years.
 - Managed all Access Points, Security Appliance, and Phone System.

----